guilhemmarchand/mercedes_splunk_start_defender/README.md

     logging.info(json.dumps(yield_record, indent=2))
     yield yield_record

-**Observing unauthorized response:**
+**Observing unauthorised response:**

-**Should a REST query be made against the endpoints without owning the capability, the following answer will be raisded:**
+**Should a REST query be made against the endpoints without owning the capability, the following answer will be raised:**

 Example: